matthewbean/imgur-reloaded/README.md

 # Imgur Reloaded

 ## About
-Imgur Reskin is a web application that is built upon the functionality of the popular image hosting and sharing platform Imgur.
+Imgur Reloaded is a web application that is built upon the functionality of the popular image hosting and sharing platform Imgur.
 This application offers a unique and fresh design that enhances the user experience while retaining the core features that made Imgur so popular.

 ## Features
 ✅ View images from the popular website imgur